ibnlanre/portal/README.md

 ## Portal

-Portal is a utility that facilitates sharing and accessing state across components.
-It is a wrapper around the `useState` hook, and returns a tuple containing the state and a function to update the state.
-It accepts a key and an optional configuration object.
+`Portal` is a utility that facilitates sharing and accessing state across components.
+It eliminates the need for prop drilling, and the `context` API.
+Furthermore, it does not require a provider, or a consumer.
+It is a simple function that returns a tuple containing the state and a function to update the state. `Portal` accepts a key and an optional configuration object.
 The configuration object can have the following properties:

 - `state`: The initial state of the portal.
 It can be a primitive value, an object, or an array.
 Technically, it can be any value.
 - `get`: A function that accepts the current state as an argument and returns a value.
 The value is used to override the initial state.